 • Portable Equipment: Small, portable ET instruments allow for manual quality tests by individual operators and monitoring of material deterioration in service.

-Limitations of Ultrasonic Testing
+Limitations of Electromagnetic Testing

 • Material Restrictions: ET is primarily effective for conductive materials, such as metals.
 It is not suitable for non-conductive materials like plastics, ceramics, or composites.